jclancy93/distributor-contract/README.md

 #### sellNXM

+Sell NXM stored in the distributor contract.
+The resulting ETH is sent to the `treasury` address.

 ```
 function sellNXM(uint nxmIn, uint minEthOut) external onlyOwner
 ```

 #### switchMembership

+Switch membership to another address of your choice.
+Currently requires that all covers tied to the distributor are expired or claimed.

 ```
 function switchMembership(address newAddress) external onlyOwner
 ```

 #### setFeePercentage

+Change the added fee on top of cover purchases at any time.

 ```
 function setFeePercentage(uint _feePercentage) external onlyOwner